jsdelivrbot/reactjs-emotion-api/README.md

 A sample output is shown in the 'sample out screenshot.png'.

 To run:
-  - download the source codes (node modules dependency are already provided)
+  - download the source codes (node modules dependency is already provided)
   - navigate to the app directory and enter 'npm start' in CLI
   - click the Play button